Minendra Rijal

-Minendra Rijal (मिनेन्द्र रिजाल) is a Nepali politician and former Defence Minister of Nepal.
-He is also member of the House of Representatives.
+Minendra Rijal (मिनेन्द्र रिजाल) is a Nepali politician, former defence minister of Nepal, and former member of the House of Representatives.

 Political career

-He is a former member of Nepali Congress party Central Working Committee.
+Rijal is a former member of Nepali Congress party Central Working Committee.
 He served as Minister of Information and Communications during the prime minister-ship of the Sushil Koirala.

-Recently, Rijal resigned as Defence minister after he was unable to win internal election of party for general secretary.
+Rijal resigned as defence minister after he was unable to win the internal election of the party for general secretary.

 He was elected to parliament from Morang-2 in the 2017 elections.
-Morang-2 is the constituency from where Late PM Girija Prasad Koirala used to contest the election.
+Morang-2 is the constituency from where the late PM Girija Prasad Koirala used to contest the election.

-He was also one of the architects of the mixed electoral system that ensured better social and gender diversity in the Constituent Assembly.
+Rijal was also one of the architects of the mixed electoral system that ensured better social and gender diversity in the Constituent Assembly.